infn-bari-school/docker-tutorial/docs/compose/concepts.md

 ### Network

-By default Compose sets up a single network for your app.
+By default Compose sets up a single network for your application.

-Each container joins the default network and is both reachable by other containers on that network and discoverable by them at a hostname identical to the container name.
+Each container joins the default network and is both **reachable** by other containers on that network and **discoverable** by them at a hostname identical to the container name.

 If you make a conﬁguration change to a service and run `docker compose up` to update it, the old container is removed and the new one joins the network under a different IP address but the same name.
-So it is suggested to use container names as hostname instead of IP to connect services.
+So it is suggested to use hostnames instead of IPs to connect services.

-You can specify your own network with the top-level networks key.
+You can specify your custom network with the top-level networks key.
 Following an example.

 ```yaml
 networks: